Dieppe Raid: Role of Louis Mountbatten

 Mountbatten was well known for his chivalry and charming abilities; however, he lacked experience in terms of actual warfare.
 (Note: Mountbatten had served in the Royal Navy since 1916) Even before taking up this role, Mountbatten had faced a rough patch at sea captaining the British Navy's as commander of the 5th Destroyer Flotilla, where his performance was so below par that Denis Healey – who was secretary of state for defence when Mountbatten was chief of the defence staff in the 1960s – remarked, "but his birth saved him from the court martial any other officer would have faced".

 Despite his shortcomings, Mountbatten played an important role in the planning of the whole operation.
 The Dieppe raid was intended as an experiment and was initially planned to take place at the end of June 1942.
 Preparations were in full swing with two rehearsals taking place in Bridport on 13 and 23 June; the second due to the debacle that the first rehearsal had turned into.
 However, bad weather delayed the operation by three weeks and two vessels that were to be used had been put out of action by bombs.
 This made the chiefs of staff uneasy thinking that the Germans would have found out about the attack by then as the plan was no longer a secret to the more than 10,000 Allied troops who had been informed of it.
-On 8 July, General Bernard Montgomery recommended calling off the attack altogether, and the idea would probably have been shelved had it not been for Mountbatten's proposal to relaunch the operation six weeks later, still aiming at Dieppe.
+On 8 July, General Montgomery recommended calling off the attack altogether, and the idea would probably have been shelved had it not been for Mountbatten's proposal to relaunch the operation six weeks later, still aiming at Dieppe.
 His argument was that although the enemy must have found out that Dieppe had been the original target, "the very last thing they'd (Germans) ever imagine is that we would be so stupid as to lay on the same operation again".

-Mountbatten's hubristic approach convinced the generals to go ahead with the plan, which ultimately turned out to be catastrophic.
-Although Churchill, Eisenhower and Mountbatten collectively staved off any blame for the outcome, Mountbatten bore the brunt of it.
-Mountbatten was reluctant to accept the blame and shifted it to peripheral reasons by passing apologetic and sometimes insensitive remarks.